Skip to content

 Strong model quality position with a distinctive safety and research profile.
 Not a consolidation target.
 Pricing risk is lower than OpenAI given Anthropic's more conservative expansion pace, but the same market-normalisation considerations apply.

-• Billing model: token pricing with separate rates for input, output, cache writes, cache reads, and batch processing.
+• Token pricing with separate rates for input, output, cache writes, cache reads, and batch processing.

-• Usage reporting: Usage & Cost Admin API supports grouping by model, workspace, service tier, and cost description.
+• Usage and Cost Admin API supports grouping by model, workspace, service tier, and cost description.

-• Spend controls: stronger for organizations using admin APIs and workspaces than for simple self-serve budget controls.
+• Stronger for organisations using admin APIs and workspaces than for simple self-serve budget controls.

-Gemini Developer API with paid/free tiers, token-based pricing, context caching, and project-level quota tiers.
+Gemini Developer API with paid and free tiers, token-based pricing, context caching, and project-level quota tiers.

 Medium